kubernetes-csi/csi-driver-nfs/charts/README.md

 ### High-availability controller

 `controller.replicas > 1` requires the same number of schedulable nodes as replicas.
-The controller Deployment uses `hostNetwork: true` (needed to mount NFS shares for CreateVolume), and its `liveness-probe` sidecar plus the `nfs` container's livenessProbe both bind a **fixed host port** (`controller.livenessProbe.healthPort`, default `29652`).
+The controller Deployment uses `hostNetwork: true` (needed to mount NFS shares for CreateVolume), so all containers in the pod share the node's network namespace.
+Its `liveness-probe` sidecar listens on a **fixed host port** (`controller.livenessProbe.healthPort`, default `29652`), which the `nfs` container's livenessProbe HTTP-GETs.

-Scheduling two controller replicas onto the same node causes the second pod's `liveness-probe` container to fail binding the port, which trips the livenessProbe and puts the pod into `CrashLoopBackOff`.
+Scheduling two controller replicas onto the same node causes the second pod's `liveness-probe` sidecar to fail binding the port (already taken by the first pod), which trips the `nfs` container's livenessProbe and puts the pod into `CrashLoopBackOff`.

 To run controller replicas > 1: